Bayat-Alireza/BusinessRuleValidator/ReadMe.md

 ```

-12. go to tools-->NuGet Package Manager-->Manage NuGet Packages for Solution
+9. go to tools-->NuGet Package Manager-->Manage NuGet Packages for Solution
-13. on the Brows tap search for Saxon-HE and select the Saxon-HE by saxonica
+10. on the Brows tap search for Saxon-HE and select the Saxon-HE by saxonica
-14. on the right hand side select ClassLibrary1 and then click install
+11. on the right hand side select ClassLibrary1 and then click install
-15. click ok on the preview change dialog
+12. click ok on the preview change dialog
-16. right click ClassLibrary1 the Add-->Class change the name to SchHelper.cs and click Add
+13. right click ClassLibrary1 then Add-->Class change the name to SchHelper.cs and click Add
-17. copy following code inside the SchHelper.cs
+14. copy following code inside the SchHelper.cs

 ```c#
 using System;